 The Coyote Buttes section of the Paria Canyon-Vermilion Cliffs Wilderness Area is just west of Page.
 It is a rugged, wild area punctuated by pink cliffs and strangely shaped, colourful rock formations.

-You need to apply for a Permit in either the seasonal lottery (about 4 months in advance) or the daily lottery, which provides permits for the following few days.
+You need to apply for a Permit in either the seasonal lottery (about 4 months in advance) or the daily lottery, which you must enter 2 days before you intend (hope) to hike.

 The daily lottery can only be entered while you are within a geo-fenced area, so apply the day you arrive in Page.